Additional Activities in Alaska

 For trips starting and ending outside Fairbanks, or for other more distant Fairbanks accommodations, you will need to arrange all your own transportation.

-Prices listed below are approximate, likely dated, and subject to an 8% bed tax.
+Prices listed below are approximate, and subject to an 8% bed tax.
 Please let us know if we can assist with booking activities or lodges around Alaska.

 723 1st Ave

 Right on the Chena River in downtown Fairbanks, within walking distance of shopping and food.
-Locally owned. $99 and up.
+Locally owned.
+Offers an airport shuttle. $180/night.

 Pike’s Waterfront Lodge